 This blog was written by Rochele Bertasso, Senior HR Business Partner at Helpside.

 As a business leader, you likely have conducted difficult conversations and awkward meetings.
-One of those conversations may be to deny an employee’s raise request.
+One of those conversations may be to deny an employee raise request.
 You may have to deny a request due to lack of funds, or because of performance shortcomings on the part of the employee.
-Whatever the reason, there are some things you need to know before meeting with your employee about their raise.
-Here are some of those things:
+Whatever the reason, there are some things you need to know before speaking with your employee about their raise request:

 Hold a Meeting